 Protocol 202 NCT02415036 - Conducted in Europe, this trial is intended to assess the safety and efficacy of Melphalan/HDS without sorafenib.
 The trial will also evaluate overall response rate via mRECIST criteria, progression free survival, characterize the systemic exposure of melphalan and assess patient quality of life.
-Hospitals in Germany, Italy and the United Kingdom are participating in this trial.
+Hospitals in Germany and Italy are participating in this trial.

 ICC Cohort - In 2015 we expanded Protocol 202 to include a cohort of patients with ICC.
 The trial for this cohort is being conducted at the same centers participating in the Phase 2 HCC trial.
-Patient treatment and data collection for the ICC cohort is ongoing, and we will announce results for this cohort once the data are fully mature.
+This trial has completed enrollment and data collection for the ICC cohort is ongoing.
+We will announce results for this cohort once the data are fully mature.

 ICC Retrospective Data Collection - The original goal to obtain an efficacy signal for the Phase 2 ICC cohort has been satisfied by the result of multicenter patient outcomes identified in the retrospective data collection of our commercial ICC cases conducted by our European investigators.
 These promising outcomes and observations were discussed with Key Opinion Leaders (KOL) at a Delcath-organized medical advisory panel meeting and led to the agreement that PHP® therapy does, indeed, "demonstrate an efficacy signal in ICC and is worthy of full clinical investigation."
-Data from this retrospective data collection is being submitted for publication, and details of these findings will be announced when publically available.
+Data from this retrospective data collection provided important scientific support during our negotiations with the FDA for our SPA for the Pivotal ICC Trial.
+Data for the retrospective data collection are being submitted for publication by the European investigators, and details of these findings will be announced when publically available.